ngryman/fauda/README.md

 ### Configuration files

-Fauda first tries to find a `config.${myApp}` property in the `package.json` of your users.

-It then searches for a configuration file starting from the current directory up to the root.
+Fauda first searches for a `config.${myApp}` property in the `package.json` file of your users.
+If not found, it then searches for a various configuration files, starting from the current directory up to the root.

-Several configuration file names and formats are supported:
+Here is a list of the configuration file names and formats that are supported:

 | File                               | Format |
 | ---------------------------------- | ------ |